bolhy/Treyarch/README.md

 # Treyarch

-Bolivar Cortes
+- Bolivar Cortes
-Viviana Castillo
+- Viviana Castillo
-Reynaldo Villarreal
+- Reynaldo Villarreal
-Abraham Gil
+- Abraham Gil

-Proyecto de Inteligencia Artificial Grupo Treyarch
-En este proyecto se trato de crear un sujeto inteligente para que pudiera tomar decisiones correctas dentro del juego.
-El sujeto camina, salta depediendo de las opciones que le presente el terreno.
+Professor : Msc.
+Ariel Vernaza G.

+Machine Learning Final Project (INF-513)
+**Grupo Treyarch**

+This project is about an artificial agent that can move by itself in a 2d Platform enviroment, like a platforms game.
+The agent walk and jump, and his behaviour is based in the enviroment.